taxicat1/documents/web-payments-value-chains/Web Payments Value Chains.md

 Another, less obvious, conclusion pertains to the introduction of third-party payment apps.
 If we look at the four value chains again, we see that the two most viable scenarios do not depend very much upon support for third-party payment apps.
 This can be a challenge for the viability of the payment app ecosystem.
 Especially if it turns out that some browsers can not be bothered to implement third-party payment app registration.
 As has been suggested in some conversations in the Web Payments Working Group, one solution to this might be to make the imlementation of the app registration part of the specification mandatory, and use social pressure to force mediators to implement the full spec.

 Cryptocurrencies end up a bit on the sideline.
-They do have value for both the users and the cryptocurrency Payment Providers, and Mediators will probably end up implementing what's necessary for this scenario in any case (provided we can make browsers implement payment app registration, which is a prerequisite).
+They do have value for both the users and the cryptocurrency PSPs, and Mediators will probably end up implementing what's necessary for this scenario in any case (provided we can make browsers implement payment app registration, which is a prerequisite).
 The major stumbling block for cryptocurrencies through Web Payments is pretty much the same as for cryptocurrencies in existing web shops; there is not enough incentive for the merchants to overcome the perceived risk and lack of trust in cryptocurrencies.